 Scientific modeling shows that in many high-risk areas, treating only 20% to 40% of the forestland in a given landscape would be enough to slow down wildfires and reduce their intensity, which would help to save lives and property.

 Building on this understanding, AFF recently commissioned a research project aimed at quantifying the financial value of those fuel treatments.
 The work takes into account a number of factors – such as historical fire data, the amount and type of fuel in the forest, meteorological data and the land’s proximity to homes and businesses – to help land managers identify where to get the biggest bang for their buck.

 "Fire risk reduction is expensive work," said Tom Fry, AFF’s Western Director.
 "The fact of the matter is that there isn’t enough public funding to tackle all the risk.
 Prioritizing limited funding will only take us so far.
 We have to make a business case for private sector investment."

-This first-of-its-kind AFF-RMS work suggests that fuel-reduction projects would essentially pay for themselves within three to seven years by helping to reduce the size and severity of fires, with annual reductions in losses to residential infrastructure alone of 21%-58%.
+This first-of-its-kind work suggests that fuel-reduction projects would essentially pay for themselves within three to seven years by helping to reduce the size and severity of fires, with annual reductions in losses to residential infrastructure alone of 21%-58%.